 1) Toy Poodle: Ranked 7 out of 191 in AKC Breed Popularity, it should come as no surprise why this elegant toy breed has been a favorite among dog lovers – besides boasting glamorous good looks and intelligence, Toy Poodles are also natural entertainers.
 Beloved in the United States since the early 20th century (when they were bred as a city-dwelling companion dog), Toy Poodles originated from the larger Standard Poodle, whose lineage traces back to Europe over 400 years ago.
 In fact, the Poodle is the national dog of France.
 However, the French refer to the breed as the caniche, or “duck dog”, as they were originally bred in Germany for duck hunting.
 Additionally, these naturally-showy dogs are easily trained, and have a long tradition as featured performers in European circuses.

 2) Chihuahua: One of the most popular city breeds on our list, the Chihuahua is actually a national symbol of Mexico – and one of the oldest breeds of the Americas, with the breed’s bloodline dating back to ancient kingdoms of pre-Columbian times.
 The epitome of the ‘toy’ dog definition, these graceful canines rarely weigh more than 6 pounds, and have great longevity – they usually live 14-16 years.
+However, that does not mean they are immune from developing health issues.
+Chihuahuas can develop patellar luxation like many other dog breeds, which is why it may be helpful to have trusted CBD dog treats on hand to mitigate any pain they might experience.
 Physical trademarks include their “apple”-shaped head, large, alert ears and big, expressive eyes.
 However, one of their most notable traits is their “big dog” attitude – charming, loyal and sassy, fans of this breed love their free spirit.
 While they’re too tiny for roughhousing with small children and require special care in cold temperatures, Chihuahuas are quite adaptable – just so long as they get plenty of TLC from their loving pet parents.